zanzo420/valheim-expand_world_rivers/README.md

 # Configuration

 Settings are automatically reloaded when changing the configuration (either with [Configuration manager](https://valheim.thunderstore.io/package/Azumatt/Official_BepInEx_ConfigurationManager/) or by saving the config file).
-This can lead to weird behavior so after modifying the settings it's recommended to make a fresh world.
+This can lead to weird behavior so it's recommended to make a fresh world after you are done configuring.

 Note: Pay extra attention when loading old worlds.
 Certain configurations can modify the terrain significantly and destroy your buildings.

 Note: Generating the minimap takes about 15 seconds.
 This can be disabled in the config and manually done with the command `ew_map`.

+Note: Old configuration from Expand World is automatically migrated to this mod.

 ## Water